 How to Sharpen a Spade

-Sharp tools make life easier because less effort is required to use them.
-While sharp tools are dangerous if you don't take care, blunt tools can also be dangerous as you tend to apply more force when using them, possibly leading to an accident if the tool slips.
-This short hub shows you how to sharpen your garden spade with an angle grinder.
+Sharp tools make work easier because less effort is required to use them.
+While sharp tools are dangerous if you don't take care, blunt tools can also be dangerous as you tend to apply a lot more force when using them to cut materials, possibly leading to an accident if the tool slips.
+This short article shows you how to sharpen your garden spade with an angle grinder.
 A sharp spade makes it much easier to dig, slice the sod off the top of a lawn, edge flower beds, cut through roots when digging and slice through the top growth of weeds.

 Can a Sharpening Stone Be Used to Put an Edge on a Spade?